dbarj/database/adb-migration/03-evaluate-database-compatibility/evaluate-database-compatibility.md

        --reportformat JSON HTML TEXT \
        --outdir ~/cpat_output/2_adbs/ \
        --outfileprefix blue

-    ~/cpat/premigration.sh \
-       --connectstring jdbc:oracle:oci:@ --sysdba \
-       --pdbname RED \
-       --targetcloud ATPS \
-       --analysisprops ~/cpat_output/props/ruby_premigration_advisor_analysis.properties \
-       --migrationmethod ALL \
-       --reportformat JSON HTML TEXT \
-       --outdir ~/cpat_output/2_adbs/ \
-       --outfileprefix red
     </copy>

     # Be sure to hit RETURN
     ```

-    * You run CPAT twice, connecting to different PDBs using the *pdbname* parameter.
     * Since you know the target type and have a property file, you can add that to CPAT using *targetcloud* and *analysisprops*.
     * You still don't know which method to use, so you specify *migrationmethod ALL*.
     * Generate the output in different formats and prefix each of the reports using *outfileprefix*.

     <details>
     <summary>*click to see the output*</summary>

     ``` text
-    ~/cpat/premigration.sh \
+    $ ~/cpat/premigration.sh \
     >   --connectstring jdbc:oracle:oci:@ --sysdba \
     >   --pdbname BLUE \
     >   --targetcloud ATPS \